bourbonut/detroit-live/docs/source/index.rst

 Run the application
 *******************

-Once you have added all necessary event listeners and event producers, you can start a web application to get interactivity:
+Once you have added all necessary event listeners and event producers, you can start a web application to get interactivity by using :func:`LiveSelection.create_app <detroit_live.selection.selection.LiveSelection.create_app>`:

 .. code:: python